smin95/smplot2/README.md

 # smplot

-Seung Hyum Min
+## Seung Hyun Min

-**smplot** is a R package for statistical data visualization that complements ggplot2.
+**smplot** is an R package for statistical data visualization that complements ggplot2.
 SM is my initials.
 This package represents what I wish I had back when I was beginning to learn R. It aims to make every step of data visualization easy.

 **smplot** was first created on May 2021, and it will be continuously updated.